Adamj291/archlinuxinstallguide/arch_linux.md

 >Then export the locale
 >`export LANG=en_GB.UTF-8`

-If you didn't set them pe rmenantly before you can set the keyboard layout now by adding the following to `vconsole.conf`
+If you didn't set them permenantly before you can set the keyboard layout now by adding the following to `vconsole.conf`

 `nano /etc/vconsole.conf`